Lightweight Face Oils for Natural Glow

 Can I use face oil with retinol or vitamin C?

 Yes to both.
-Face oil can actually buffer retinol irritation—apply oil first (let absorb), then retinol on top for sensitive skin.
+Face oil can actually buffer retinol irritation — apply oil first (let absorb), then retinol on top for sensitive skin.
 For normal skin, retinol first, then oil to seal.

-What's the difference between face oil and serum?
+What is the difference between face oil and serum?

 Research & References